cabbabbage/ENGINE-2.0/3d_refactor_plan.md

 **Status (Phase 6 - Camera and transform integration)**
 - Camera and Screen Grid projections read `world_z`; per-frame `distance_to_camera`, `on_screen`, and screen positions are derived from 3D identity.
-- Depth-aware sorting uses 3D distance and `world_z`; flat camera is a dev-only toggle with debug logging of depth stats.
+- Depth-aware sorting uses 3D distance and `world_z`; depth can be toggled for debugging but the default pipeline is always 3D-aware.

 **How it fits**
 This connects the vertical dimension to perspective and parallax instead of fake offsets.